A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Hyperelliptic equations

 \section{Hyperelliptic equations}

-In this section, we summarize the basic theory of hyperelliptic equations, which is taken in part from \cite{Liu93, Liu96, Liu-book, Lockhart}.
+In this section, we summarize the basic theory of hyperelliptic equation, which is taken in part from \cite{Liu93, Liu96, Liu-book, Lockhart}.
+In this paper, a curve $C$ over $K$ is an integral scheme of dimension $1$ which is proper over $K$.

-Let $K$ be a finite extension of $\Q_\ell$.
+Let $K$ be a finite extension of $\Q_\ell$ where $\ell$ is a rational prime.
 Denote by $\calO$ the ring of integers of $K$, by $k$ the residue field of $\calO$ and by $v$ the valuation of $K$.
 A \textit{hyperelliptic equation $E$ over $K$} is an equation of the form

 where $Q, P \in K[x]$, $\deg Q \le g+1$, and $\deg P \le n = 2g + 2$ with

 Let